-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider NinjaTrader safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider NinjaTrader reliable in your individual circumstances.
 We also compared NinjaTrader with two similar brokers.

 |Broker listed on stock exchange||No||No||No|